lillemets/-folio/_posts/2018-01-17-propensity_score_matching_with_r.md

 ##  2910.254  3067.741
 {% endhighlight %}

 The p-values of the two t-tests also indicate that previously we could have attributed a substantial increase in mean earnings to treatment.
-After implementing PSM we were unable to demonstrate the mean effect of treatment to be statistically significant and thus conclude that treatment had no impact on earnings.
+After implementing PSM we were unable to demonstrate the mean effect of treatment to be statistically significant and thus we conclude that treatment had no impact on earnings.

 # References